-- (d) Low Cost of Living
+- Downsides of Living in Tennessee

 Is Tennessee a good place to live?
 Yes, Tennessee is a great place to live if you are looking for a rural setting with plenty of outdoor activities and a relaxed atmosphere.
 The state has a diverse mix of climates, making it possible to enjoy the outdoors in any month of the year.